Skip to content

-We offer you specialized support regarding the appropriate rock type to fill your gabions and river mattresses.
-It is necessary to take the time ensuring that the rock provides the best solution for the installation.
-Experienced advice is offered regarding the best rock specifications for your particular needs.
+The appropriate rock type to fill your gabions and river mattresses.
+Experienced advice is offered regarding the best rock specifications or colour and shape for your needs.

-Rock for gabions must be un-weathered and solid type without flaking or excessive weathering.
+Rock must be un-weathered without flaking or excessive weathering.

-River mattresses – 100-2/3 the mattress thickness(to achieve at least two layers of rock).
+River mattresses Size ;- 100-2/3 the mattress thickness(to achieve at two layers of rock).

 Do not use smaller rock fragments on the surface of either gabions or mattresses in river course situations.
-As the high water speed will remove any material that can pass through the mesh opening.
-Try to ensure that the rock size used is always a bit bigger than the hexagonal mesh opening.
+High water speed will remove any material that can pass through the mesh opening.
+Ensure that the rock size used is always bigger than the hexagonal/square mesh opening.

-You may use smaller rock within the centre of a gabion basket, this should not be a large amount so that the strength of the filled gabion is compromised.
+Smaller rock can be used within the centre of a gabion basket, however not to be a large amount so the strength of the filled gabion is compromised.

-The use of softer rock and brick fragments to fill gabions or river mattresses are not reccomended due to their water absorbing capacity and thus soften over time, flat rock particles are usually inadequate as they do not provide the same mechanical interlock within the gabion which is found using blasted angular rock, rounded river rock can be used, however is can harm the environment after removal and it is much more difficult to obtain a flat gabion facing during erection of the gabion facing.
+Softer rock and brick fragments to infill baskets are not recommended due to their water absorbing capacity, softening over time.
+Flat rock is usually inadequate as they do not provide the same mechanical interlock compared to using blasted angular rock, rounded river rock can be used, however can harm the environment after removal.
+It is much more difficult to obtain a flat facing during erection using rounded rock.

-Rock density necessary for gabions and mattresses should be a minimum of 2.6 tons/m3, normally offering a void ratio of 35%.
-When you add the 35% for waste/fines when dump rock is ordered we recommend ordering 2 tons of rock per m3.
+Rock density for gabions and mattresses should be minimum of 2.6 tons/m3, offering a void ratio of about 35%.
+When you add the 30% for waste/fines when dump rock is ordered we recommend ordering 2 T/m3 of rock.

-During gabion erection rock should be placed as close to the infill position as possible, when offloaded from the truck to reduce time wasted re-handling the rock into the final position on sites.
+Rock should be placed as close to the infill position as possible, when offloaded to reduce time wasted re-handling the rock.

-Labor rates allowed for are 1-3m3 per man per day, however to be realistic generally allow for 1 man/m3/day.
+Labor rates are 1-3 m3 per man per day, generally allow for 1 man/m3/day.

-Rock supply, manual labor prices and gabion/geotextile amount to approximately 33% each of the final completed gabion cost, for PVC coated baskets, we suggest allowing about 20% extra to the overall cost of Class A Galvanised gabions.
+1. Rock supply, 2.
+Manual labor, and 3.
+Gabion/geotextile amount to approximately 33% each of the final completed gabion cost.
+For PVC coated baskets, allow about 20% extra to the overall cost of Galvanised gabions.